 - The College expects integrity from its students in all aspects of student life including both academic and clinical work.
-The ultimate responsibility for understanding and adhering to the Ethical and Professional Conduct Policy lies with the student. - Students are responsible for maintaining academic honesty and ethical clinical behavior by (St. Olaf, n.d.): - Refraining from cheating and plagiarism as defined.
-If unsure, asking for clarification regarding working with others on an assignment or theuse of resources to complete the assignment, etc. - Participating equitably in group projects. - Exhibiting integrity in fulfilling the requirements of the clinical experience, including truthful reports of student activities and patient care. - Reporting observed instances of academic dishonesty or unethical clinical behavior to the instructor or the appropriate Dean. - Acknowledging knowledge and acceptance of the expectations encompassed in the Ethical and Professional Conduct Policy. - Undergraduate - Honor Pledge - 1.
+The ultimate responsibility for understanding and adhering to the Ethical and Professional Conduct Policy lies with the student. - Students are responsible for maintaining academic honesty and ethical clinical behavior by (St. Olaf, n.d.): - Refraining from cheating and plagiarism as defined. - If unsure, ask for clarification regarding working with others on an assignment or the use of resources to complete the assignment, etc. - Participating equitably in group projects. - Exhibiting integrity in fulfilling the requirements of the clinical experience, including truthful reports of student activities and patient care. - Reporting observed instances of academic dishonesty or unethical clinical behavior to the instructor or the appropriate Dean. - Acknowledging knowledge and acceptance of the expectations encompassed in the Ethical and Professional Conduct Policy. - Undergraduate - Honor Pledge- - 1.
 Initial Pledge-During new student orientation, students will receive a copy of the Honor Code Pledge.
-Students will sign a form indicating that they have read the Honor Code Pledge and agree to abide by the Honor Code.
-Graduate students are sent an e-mail with a document to sign electronically.
-The student's signature indicate the student agrees to comply with the honor code. - 2.
-Renewal of the Pledge-Students will demonstrate acceptance and adherence to the Honor Pledge by signing a form at the same time they sign the HIPAA form.
-Graduate students are sent an email each semester with a document to sign electronically.
-The student's signature indicate the student agrees to comply with the honor code. - Professional and Ethical Behavior Education - New students will review the five educational modules found in e-Collegeincluding:
+Students will sign a form indicating that they have read the Honor Code Pledge and agree to abide by the Honor Code. - 2.
+Renewal of the Pledge-Students will demonstrate acceptance and adherence to the Honor Pledge by signing a form at the same time they sign the HIPAA form. - Professional and Ethical Behavior Education - 1.
+As part of the course new undergraduate students will take prior to coming to the CON, the students will complete the educational module found in Canvas. - 2.
+Graduate-Graduate students will complete the aforementioned module.
+Additionally, students will demonstrate acceptance and adherence to the Honor Pledge by reading it and completing the "Honor Code Commitment" form found in Canvas.
+Completion of the Honor Code Commitment form will be incorporated into the participation grade for each course the student is taking the first semester.